CodexLink/CodexLink/README.md

 1. A **Computer Engineering Graduate** with a specialization of **Intelligent Systems / Embedded Systems**.
 2. A **Python**-based Developer that has an interest of building complex systems.
 Prefers working in **Backend Architectures**, and **loves integration** between Backend and Frontend.
-3. Experienced full-stack development (Django, Vue.js + FastAPI, Win32 Programs (Non-Native)) but not the conventional node.js with side flavors, **which I'm currently planning to learn this year (2023)**.
+3. Experienced full-stack development (Django, Vue.js + FastAPI, Win32 Programs (Non-Native)) but not the conventional node.js with side flavors tech stack, **which I'm currently planning to learn this year (2023)**.

 <hr />